 Lisa Conboy, MA, MS, ScD

-Dr. Lisa Conboy has conducted health research and taught research methodology to students of sociology, biomedicine and complementary medicine for over 30 years.
+Lisa Conboy has conducted health research and taught research methodology to students of sociology, biomedicine and complementary medicine for over 30 years.
 With degrees in public health and sociology, she specializes in the study of traditional and complex health systems.
-She is published in the areas of women’s health, integrative medicine, complementary and alternative medicine, qualitative research methodology, and complexity science.
-An instructor at Beth Israel Deaconess Medical Center, Harvard Medical School, she is also the director of research at Seattle Institute of East Asian Medicine.
-Dr. Conboy also chairs the Research Committee of the American Society of Acupuncturists (ASA), and is active in the education special interest group for the Society of Acupuncture Research (SAR), the National Ayurvedic Medical Association (NAMA), and the Global Council for Ayurvedic Research (GCAR).
-She holds a Doctor of Science in Public Health from Harvard University.
-Contact: lisaconboy@gmail.com.
+She is published in the areas of women’s health, complementary and alternative kedicine, qualitative research methodology, and complexity science.
+An Instructor at Beth Israel Deaconess Medical Center, Harvard Medical School, she is also the Director of Research and Special Projects at Seattle Institute of East Asian Medicine.; and chair of the Research Committee of the American Society of Acupuncturists.

 Previous Articles